rwilcox/my-learnings-docs/learning_gradle.md

 Settings.gradle In this lifecycle the script object has  (delegate of Project)

+Phase where dependencies are resolved

 ## Execution

   * Execute (subset of) tasks

   In this lifecycle the script object has  (delegate of Project)

+anything in a `doFirst` or `doLast` block happens HERE.

 ## See also

   * [Gradle Documentation on Lifecycle](https://docs.gradle.org/current/userguide/build_lifecycle.html)

+# Misc workflow / developer experience tips for people using your Gradle build scripts

+if you set something in gradle.properties and use that in your build script this means you could _override this on the command line_.
+(Vs having a hard coded value users can't easily change)